Min-ThuKha-Kyaw/BettingSite-ThousandsxBets-/README.md

 This project is a learning site only.
 No real betting or account creation is supported.
 AI integration is for experimental academic purposes.

+## Noti
+- The AI responds will longer work due to expire API key.